deatrich/linux-home-server/appendix.md

-Sometimes you want full control of your Linux server's network setup and you decide to eliminate the DHCP network configuration and statically configure your network parameters.
+Sometimes you want full control of your Linux server's network setup and you decide to eliminate the DHCP network configuration and manually configure your network parameters.
 Remember though that you can only configure specific IP addresses if you have reserved them in your home router.